 What to Consider When Booking a Liveaboard Diving Trip

-But with hundreds of vessels operating worldwide, the options can seem endless.
-Don’t worry, we’ll simplify things for you.
+With hundreds of liveaboard boats operating worldwide, the options can seem endless.
+But don’t worry, we’ll simplify things for you.
 Asking the right questions, and doing your homework before booking, will help you plan the perfect liveaboard diving trip.

 A liveaboard is a boat that can accommodate scuba divers out at sea.
 Think of it as a floating dive centre with everything you need on board to do recreational diving on demand.